Varsity Head Coach: Dan O'Dell

 While continuing her education, she spent three seasons coaching at the Claremont Colleges as the first assistant for Pomona-Pitzer.Chelsea likes to spend her extra time with family and friends.
 She has a passion for sports (Packers, LA Kings, Clippers & Dodgers), country music/line dancing/concerts and running.
 She is very excited to be apart of the Mater Dei staff and looks forwarded to the upcoming season.

-Jacqui Wood joins us this season with 9 years of coaching under her belt.
+Jacqui Wood joins us in her 5th season at Mater Dei with over 10 years of coaching under her belt.
 She spent the past 5 years coaching for Foothill High School and currently runs her own business, Iron Fit Strength and Conditioning and is competing on the professional beach volleyball tour.

 Over the years Jacqui’s passion for the game has grown, teaching other important aspects of the game: strength, knowledge, and mind frame.
 As a coach, Jacqui feels she has a responsibility to teach more than volleyball; instilling respect, building confidence and helping guide these young girls to become exceptional student athletes.